2007–08 Liverpool F.C. season: November

-Liverpool began the month of November with a 0–0 away draw at Blackburn Rovers, further extending their unbeaten run in the league.
-They followed this by finally injecting life into their Champions League campaign with an emphatic 8–0 home victory over Beşiktaş.
-A hat-trick from Yossi Benayoun, a goal from captain Steven Gerrard and two each from both Ryan Babel and Peter Crouch gave Liverpool fans something to celebrate as Liverpool established a new record for margin of victory in a Champions League match (the previous best, 7–0, had been held jointly by Arsenal and Juventus).
+Liverpool began November with a 0–0 away draw against Blackburn Rovers, further extending their unbeaten run in the league.
+They followed this by finally injecting life into their UEFA Champions League campaign with an emphatic 8–0 home victory over Beşiktaş.
+A hat-trick from Yossi Benayoun, a goal from captain Steven Gerrard and two each from both Ryan Babel and Peter Crouch gave Liverpool fans something to celebrate as Liverpool established a new record for margin of victory in a UEFA Champions League match (the previous best, 7–0, had been held jointly by Arsenal and Juventus).

-On 10 November, the Champions League win was followed up with a Premier League one, as Liverpool beat Fulham 2–0 at Anfield.
-Fernando Torres came off the bench to break the deadlock in the 81st minute, and Steven Gerrard scored a penalty won by Peter Crouch four minutes later to seal the victory.
+On 10 November 2007, the UEFA Champions League win was followed up with a Premier League one, as Liverpool beat Fulham 2–0 at Anfield.
+Fernando Torres came off the bench to break the deadlock in the 81st minute, and Steven Gerrard scored a penalty won by Peter Crouch four minutes later to seal the win.

-After another international break, the team's 13th league game took place, on 24 November at Newcastle United.
-Steven Gerrard, who had been booed by the Newcastle fans for his part in England's failure to qualify for UEFA Euro 2008, opened the scoring for the Reds and two more goals from Dirk Kuyt and Ryan Babel gave Liverpool a 3–0 win.
+After another international break, the club's thirteenth Premier league match took place, on 24 November 2007 at Newcastle United.
+Steven Gerrard, who had been booed by Newcastle United fans for his part in England's failure to qualify for UEFA Euro 2008, opened the scoring for the Reds and two more goals from Dirk Kuyt and Ryan Babel gave Liverpool a 3–0 win.

-The team ended the month by hosting their penultimate Champions League group game, the must-win visit of Porto.
-Liverpool won 4–1 and, as Fernando Torres scored the first two Champions League goals of his career, club captain Steven Gerrard set a personal milestone of his own by equalling Michael Owen's club record of 22 goals in the Champions League.
+The team ended the month by hosting their penultimate UEFA Champions League group game, the must-win visit of Porto.
+Liverpool won 4–1 and, as Fernando Torres scored the first two UEFA Champions League goals of his career, captain Steven Gerrard set a personal milestone of his own by equalling Michael Owen's club record of 22 goals in the Champions League.